bhk/scam/reference.md

 not represented by native data types.
 Use the vector constructor, instead, unless you are actually interested in manipulating source code.

-## Data Values
+## Data Types

-SCAM has one data type.
+Strictly speaking, SCAM has one data type.
 All values are character strings.
 Strings are immutable.
 Variable assignments and parameter passing are by value, not by reference.

-Although SCAM lacks many of the data types you may be familiar with from other languages -- numbers, booleans, functions, vectors, or hashes -- all the same information can be conveyed in strings.
+Even though the language does not provide static typing (wherein variables are restricted to holding certain values) or dynamic typing (wherein each value is definitively associated with a specific type), it does support conventions for representing many familiar data types as strings.

+### Numbers

 Numbers are typically represented as a string of decimal digits.
 GNU Make builtin functions and the the `num` module supplied with SCAM expect numbers